play4honor/discord_quote_bot/README.md

 # discord_quote_bot
 A bot that brings the "quote" feature to Discord text chat.

-A docker image for this bot is available on Docker Hub: `docker pull cyzhang/discord_quote_bot`.
+A docker image for this bot is available on Docker Hub: `docker pull cyzhang/discord_quote_bot:latest`.
+A docker image for the development version of the bot is available on Docker Hub: `docker pull cyzhang/discord_quote_bot:development`.

 # Quickstart